pmndrs/leva/docs/getting-started.md

 Note that since `UnmountedComponent` is not mounted anywhere in our application, the control declared there will not be added to the GUI!

-## Gotchas
+💡 The order of the controls depends on hooks call order, in our case `myValue` will be first.

-- The order of the controls depends on hooks call order, in our case `myValue` will be first.
+## Input types

-- @todo explain caching
+Leva will automagically use the best input type for your values, all the rules can be found in the [Inputs page](docs/inputs.md)

-### The render prop
+## Conditionally showing fields

 ```jsx
 useControls({